 We are not to follow our own deceitful hearts that are constantly being accused by the Evil One.
-Jeremiah 17:9 says our hearts are deceitful above all things, and desperately sick.
-Revelation 12:10 names Satan the "accuser of our brothers."
+Jeremiah 17:9 says our hearts are deceitful above all things, and desperately wicked.
+Revelation 12:10 names Satan the "accuser of our brethren."

 One of the keys for believers to having knowledge and assurance of their salvation is to accept God's verdict of them as His child, and keep on focusing on doing those things which are pleasing in God's sight.
 When your heart does condemn you don't forget that back in 1 John 1:9-2:1 John has already told us how to get forgiven and cleansed of the sins we commit as believers.
 Part of our obedience is getting back on track after we have been disobedient!
-It is progress, not perfection, that defines the true believer!
+It is progress, not perfection that defines the true believer!

-, • vnat God means wner n He says to keep His commandments.
-Write 1 John 3:23 here -
+And that leads us to verse 24, which wonderfully clarifies what God means when He says to keep His commandments.
+Write 1 John $3:23\ here$